 Multi-Agent Workflows

-This guide shows you how to compose multiple agents into workflows that solve complex tasks.
-You will learn three patterns: sequential pipelines, parallel fan-out, and iterative refinement.
+This guide shows you how to compose multiple agents into workflows.
+You will build three patterns: sequential pipelines, parallel fan-out, and iterative refinement.
+Each agent in a workflow runs its own LLM and system prompt — you pick the model that fits the task.

-- Output needs iterative refinement by a critic agent
+- Output needs iterative refinement from a critic agent.

-- You want deterministic execution flow (not LLM-decided)
+- You want deterministic execution order rather than LLM-decided routing.

 from sagewai.engines.universal import UniversalAgent